The Three Most Important Questions Every Entrepreneur Should Ask Before Incorporating

 - Secretary of State filings – All business entities must file an annual report with the Secretary of State in all states where the company is formed and qualified to do business.
 The annual fees vary substantially from state to state and by entity type.
 For example, in Delaware, the annual fee for corporations is $125, but for LLCs it is $250.

 - Corporate Compliance – To maintain a company properly, it must be maintained.
 Corporations, for example, are required by law to hold annual meetings of the shareholders and authorize corporation action in Board of Directors meetings.
-Our flat charge for corporate compliance is $135/year.

 - Agent for Service of Process – All legal entities are required to have an agent for service of process in each jurisdiction where they conduct business.
-Our flat charge for resident agent services is $125/year.

 When lawyers talk about forming companies, the “choice of entity” question refers to whether the business should be structured as a corporations (S or C) or LLC or perhaps a LP.
 However, “choice of entity” question should start with carefully asking whether the entrepreneur needs to incorporate at all.
 To learn more about how to decide whether you need to incorporate at all, read Most Entrepreneurs Should Not Incorporate